 - Supervisors: Myriam HOUSSAY-HOLZSCHUCH & Renaud LE GOIX.

-- Topic: Selling the emerging city: real estate market, neighborhood change and social stratification in Cape Town
+- Topic: Selling the emerging city: housing market, financialization, digitalization and stratification in Cape Town

 2013: Agregation of Geography (Annual competitive exam for the accreditation of university teachers in France).
 Placed 1st nation-wide.

 2012: M.A Geography, Ecole Normale Supérieure de Lyon.
 First class honours.

 - Supervisors: Myriam Houssay-Holzschuch (ENSL) & Warwick Murray (Victoria University of Wellington).